ciaua/clip2frame/README.rst

 -----
 We use pytest for tests

-The tests codes are in jj.
-The format of our test codes mostly follows the test codes in lasagne.
+The format of our test codes mostly follows the test codes in Lasagne.